Family Reunification Parole Processes

 - You filed Form I-130, Petition for Alien Relative, for a principal beneficiary and USCIS approved it;

-- You received a written invitation from the Department of State to file Form I-134A to request to be a supporter and initiate the FRP process on behalf of the principal beneficiary of your approved Form I-130, and their immediate family members.
+- You received a written invitation to file Form I-134A to request to be a supporter and initiate the FRP process on behalf of the principal beneficiary of your approved Form I-130, and their immediate family members.
 Please see the "Invitation Process" section on this page for more information.
 If you have not received a written invitation to apply and you file a Form I-134A, we will not confirm your Form I-134A and the principal beneficiary will not be considered for a discretionary grant of parole under the FRP process; and

 - Be outside the United States;